 Any trucking accident involving a tractor trailer may include driver negligence due to his/her operating the vehicle while drowsy or under the influence of narcotics or alcohol.
 Cell Phone use while operating a tractor trailer has also been the determining factor in many Miami truck accident cases handled by the Perazzo Law Firm.
 Poor tractor trailer maintenance may include bad brakes, bad tires, broken mirrors, or malfunctioning instrument panel, all of which can be determining factors in a tractor trailer accident, as well as excess cargo, slippery roads and streets, or poor highway conditions.
 The above mentioned factors may automatically hold the tractor trailer driver and/or tractor trailer owner liable for any injuries, damage, or loss inflicted on other motorists, pedestrians, or property owners.
 A truck driver or trucking company may be held liable if any of the above mentioned factors can be proven by one of our personal injury lawyers in representation of their client’s personal injury claims for compensation.
 As previously stated, a truck driver has a duty to operate the vehicle under the proper conditions and avoid negligence behind the wheel.

 A trucking accident can be attributed to a number of factors but basically they fall into three main categories when it comes to fault.

 In either of the cases, the victim of an accident involving a tractor trailer may legally present a legitimate claim for compensation for any personal injuries, property damage, or loss inflicted upon them.

-If you, a loved-one, of family member has been injured, suffered property damage, loss, or wrongful death as a result of an accident involving a truck, car, motorcycle, or any moving vehicle, the Perazzo Law Firm urges you to contact its Miami or North Miami Beach offices for a FREE initial consultation.
+If you, a loved-one, of family member has been injured, suffered property damage, loss, or wrongful death as a result of an accident involving a truck, car, motorcycle, or any moving vehicle, the Perazzo Law Firm urges you to contact its North Miami Beach office for a FREE initial consultation.